 Jim Hall is the Peterborough United all time leading goalscorer.
 Hall scored 122 goals for the club between 1967 and 1975.
 Terry Bly holds the record for most league goals scored in a single season, scoring 52 goals in the 1960/1961 campaign in the Fourth Division, which is also a Fourth Division record.

 Peterborough United’s record transfer signing is Britt Assombalonga.
 Assombalonga cost the club £1.25 million, a fee paid to Watford for the player in 2013.
-Britt Assombalonga is also the subject of the highest transfer fee Peterborough United have ever received.
-Nottingham Forest paid a fee of £5.5 million, rising to £8 million if certain clauses are met, for Assombalonga in 2014.
+The highest fee the Posh have received for a player is £6 million, a fee Crystal Palace paid for Dwight Gayle in 2013.

 Peterborough United’s record home attendance is 30,096.
 This number of spectators watched Peterborough United play Swansea City in the FA Cup in 1965.
 Since the terracing was removed and seating areas put into the Peterborough United stadium, the highest attendance achieved is 14,110, the number of spectators who watched Peterborough United take on Leicester City in 2009.